bretgithub/works/README.md

 The objective is to click on each of the characters without repeating a selection, if you manage to get through you save Westeros from the Knight King, if you don't, then Winter falls the land.

-The game is made a bit harder by shuffling the tiles when you make a selection, the game keeps track of your current score and max score, and automatically resets when you win or lose.
+The game is made a bit harder by the shuffling of tiles when you make a selection, the game keeps track of your current score and max score, and automatically resets when you win or lose.

 **Deployed Game on Git Pages**